 Patient education is a fundamental part of many nursing roles, but it is an especially critical skill in L&D. A typical hospital stay for a delivery is only 2 to 4 days, so these nurses are responsible for an enormous amount of teaching in a very short time period.

 Nurses with L&D backgrounds have many other roles available to them such as administrators, lactation consultants, perinatal educators, and advanced practice positions including clinical nurse specialists, CNMs, or women’s health nurse practitioners.

-L&D RN salaries are on a par with other nursing specialties with a median salary of $64,690 as reported by the Bureau of Labor Statistics Occupational Outlook Handbook.
-RN salaries may be as low as about $44,000 and as high as $95,000 depending on several factors including work experience, employer, and specific nursing role.
+L&D RN salaries are on a par with other nursing specialties with a median salary of $66,640 for RNs, as reported by the Bureau of Labor Statistics.
+RN salaries may be as low as about $45,880 and as high as $98,880 depending on several factors including work experience, employer, geographic location, and specific nursing role.

-According to the U.S. Department of Labor, LPN job growth is projected at around 22% between 2010 and 2012.
-RN jobs overall are projected to increase by 26%, which is considered faster than the average rate for other occupations.
-An aging U.S. population is a major factor in this job growth that may not affect L&D nurses but the large number of RNs who are expected to retire will create more job availability.
+According to the U.S. Department of Labor, overall LPN job growth is projected at around 25% between 2012 and 2022, but this may not be specific to labor and delivery or hospital work.
+RN jobs overall are projected to increase by 19% over this same period of time.
+Both of these rates are considerably faster than the average rate for other occupations.
+An aging U.S. population is a major factor in this job growth that may not affect L&D nurses, but the large number of RNs who are expected to retire will create more job availability.

 With U.S. healthcare policy changes emphasizing efficient and cost-effective healthcare, CNMs (like other advanced practice nurses) will have more opportunities, and the demand will be greater in rural areas of the U.S. According to the BLS, job opportunities for CNMs should grow by 29% between 2012 and 2022.